Runxin0503/Artificial-Life/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Thank you for exploring **Evolving Artificial Life**.
+Thank you for exploring **Artificial Life**.
 This project is continually evolving, so check back often for updates as new features and optimizations are added.